podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 16th:** Today I paused.
+Tomorrow I will have to invest time into the project at university, so I don't know whether I come to do much work on FreeCAD tomorrow either.
+June 18th I will be back working on `writer.deleteElement()` again!

 **June 15th:** `writer.deleteElement()` is not finished yet, work is still done locally.
 On master `commit 9f04faf`_ comprises some notable changes to `./src/bcf/writer.py`_.
 Most notably is the renaming and enhancing of